tomitheninja/university/io/README.md

 cin >> v;
 ```

-It might sound logical to read an element from the console into an vector,
+It might sound logical to read an element from the console into a vector,
 but c++ doesn't allow this.

-Instead we first need to read into a variable and then we can push the value of that value to the end of the vector.
+Instead, we first need to read into a variable and then we can push the value of that value to the end of the vector.

 ### Reading n float from a file